tksh164/aumid-stopgap-tools/README.md

 ### runwaumid

 The **runwaumid** executes an application then set a specified AppUserModelID to the main window of the launched application.
-See [Typical use case](#typical-use-case) for specific usage.
+See [Typical use cases](#typical-use-cases) for specific usage.

 The **runwaumid** provides three different window finding modes to set AppUserModelID.